 Here's a simple starting point:

-5. Check your analytics monthly.
+- Check your analytics monthly.
 Spend 10 minutes looking at which videos got the most views and engagement.
 Do more of what's working.
+For a deeper dive into measuring the impact of your digital ministry efforts, including your sermon content on platforms like Instagram, explore our article on Digital Evangelism KPIs: How Churches Can Measure Real Ministry Momentum.